-6.1 Programme Management Office (PMO)
+6.2 Programme Management Office (PMO)

-- 6.1.1 The PMO will be led by a Director.
-He/she will establish appropriate structures as required to support the Cabinet and CEG in the discharge of their duties for the Programme. - 6.1.2 All Projects within the City Deal Programme will be monitored, scrutinised and challenged by, and accountable, to the City Deal Programme Management Office (PMO) within Glasgow City Council, as Lead Authority.
-The provision of such a function provides a mechanism through which the relevant parties can be made aware, in a timeous manner, of the progress of projects and can exercise scrutiny and intervene as necessary ensuring that Member Authorities are complying with the terms of their grant agreements. - 6.1.3 The key functions of the PMO include the development, approval and implementation of City Deal: - Governance arrangements including: - Undertaking the administrative role required to support the Cabinet, the Chief Executives' Group, Programme Liaison Group and the Commission including: preparation and circulation of meeting minutes, papers and agendas and publishing
+- 6.2.1 All Projects within the City Deal Programme will be monitored, scrutinised and challenged by, and accountable, to the City Deal Programme Management Office (PMO) within Glasgow City Council, as Accountable Body.
+The provision of such a function provides a mechanism through which the relevant parties can be made aware, in a timeous manner, of the progress of projects and can exercise scrutiny and intervene as necessary ensuring that Member Authorities are complying with the terms of their grant agreements. - 6.2.2 The key functions of the PMO include the development, approval and implementation of City Deal: - Governance arrangements including: - o Undertaking the administrative role required to support the Cabinet, the Chief

-- documents as required by the Publication Scheme. - Ensuring the delivery of the governance requirements as set out in this Assurance Framework; the Joint Committee Agreement and the Cabinet Standing Orders. - Ensuring an Audit Plan is prepared by Internal Audit each year, facilitating the delivery of the Plan and arranging for auditing of the financial accounts. - Financial management arrangements including: - Disbursing the City Deal grant in accordance the terms and conditions set out in the Grant Offer Letter and the financial section within this Assurance Framework. - Programme and Project management arrangements including: - Liaising with and co-ordinating Programme delivery with regional and national agencies including Glasgow City Region Partners and relevant Non Departmental Public Bodies, as long as such co-ordination advances the aims of the City Deal and the Functions of the Cabinet. - Establishing and overseeing such informal advisory and expert groups, including the Support Groups, as are required for the formation of advice to each of the Member Authorities to share knowledge and best practice. - Producing, monitoring, reviewing, updating and delivering the Programme Business Case, including updating the regional strategic assessment and economic modelling framework for the Programme. - o Developing and implementing strategies and policies as required to deliver the Programme (e.g. the Communications and Stakeholder Engagement Strategy). - o Identifying and managing Programme-level dependencies, interdependencies, risks and issues. - o Escalating Programme and Project-levels risks and issues where required. - o Undertaking Infrastructure Programme mapping and analysis. - Co-ordinating the development and implementation of strategies and policies to ensure the maximisation of economic and social benefits through the delivery of the Programme. - Programme and Project management guidance documents including: - Providing documentation to Member Authorities and Third Parties delivering Projects including Business Case Appraisal Template and progress reporting templates which require to be completed by Member Authorities and Third Parties in order to meet the Programme management and monitoring requirements as set out in this Assurance Framework and the Programme Management Toolkit. - Business Case appraisal arrangements including: - Appraising Business Cases for Green Book compliance; assessment of the Business Case for alignment with the Programme Business Case and making recommendations to the Cabinet and the Chief Executives' Group. - Programme and Project monitoring and reporting arrangements including: - o Preparing financial and performance management and monitoring reports. - Preparing reports on benefits / community benefits as set out in the Benefit Realisation Framework. - Preparing a report outlining how the City Deal Programme contributes to the Fairer Scotland Duty. - Programme and Project evaluation arrangements including: - Establishing and overseeing the implementation of the Glasgow City Region City Deal evaluation activity including Project, Programme and Gateway (1- - 3) evaluation requirements. - Representing the City Deal on the National Panel Steering Group which has been jointly established by 11 UK cities/city regions to prepare an evaluation report for Gateway 1 in 2019. - 6.1.4 Where necessary expertise or resource does not exist within the PMO to fulfil the above responsibilities, external support will be commissioned and managed by the PMO.
+- Executives' Group, Programme Liaison Group and the Commission including: preparation and circulation of meeting minutes, papers and agendas and publishing documents as required by the Publication Scheme. - Ensuring the delivery of the governance requirements as set out in this Assurance Framework; the Joint Committee Agreement and the Cabinet Standing Orders. - Ensuring an Audit Plan is prepared by Internal Audit each year, facilitating the delivery of the Plan and arranging for auditing of the financial accounts. - Financial management arrangements including: - Disbursing the City Deal grant in accordance the terms and conditions set out in the Grant Offer Letter and the financial section within this Assurance Framework. - Programme and Project management arrangements including: - Liaising with and co-ordinating Programme delivery with regional and national agencies including Glasgow City Region Partners and relevant Non Departmental Public Bodies, as long as such co-ordination advances the aims of the City Deal and the Functions of the Cabinet. - Establishing and overseeing such informal advisory and expert groups, including the Support Groups, as are required for the formation of advice to each of the Member Authorities to share knowledge and best practice. - Producing, monitoring, reviewing, updating and delivering the Programme Business Case, including updating the regional strategic assessment and economic modelling framework for the Programme. - o Developing and implementing strategies and policies as required to deliver the Programme (e.g. the Communications and Stakeholder Engagement Strategy). - Identifying and managing Programme-level dependencies, interdependencies, risks and issues. - Escalating Programme and Project-levels risks and issues where required. - Undertaking Infrastructure Programme mapping and analysis. - Co-ordinating the development and implementation of strategies and policies to ensure the maximisation of economic and social benefits through the delivery of the Programme. - Programme and Project management guidance documents including: - Providing documentation to Member Authorities and Third Parties delivering Projects including Business Case Appraisal Template and progress reporting templates which require to be completed by Member Authorities and Third Parties in order to meet the Programme management and monitoring requirements as set out in this Assurance Framework and the Programme Management Toolkit. - Business Case appraisal arrangements including: - Appraising Business Cases for Green Book compliance; assessment of the Business Case for alignment with the Programme Business Case and making recommendations to the Cabinet and the Chief Executives' Group. - Programme and Project monitoring and reporting arrangements including: - o Preparing financial and performance management and monitoring reports. - Preparing reports on benefits / community benefits as set out in the Benefit Realisation Framework. - Preparing a report outlining how the City Deal Programme contributes to the Fairer Scotland Duty. - Programme and Project evaluation arrangements including: - Establishing and overseeing the implementation of the Glasgow City Region City Deal evaluation activity including Project, Programme and Gateway (1-3) evaluation requirements. - 6.2.3 Where necessary expertise or resource does not exist within the PMO to fulfil the above responsibilities, external support will be commissioned and managed by the PMO.